 In homeopathic medicine, nutmeg is used to treat nervous complaints and perceptual disturbances.

-Anecdotal evidence suggest that it might be hypotensive as well as elevate mood, while reducing stress and anxiety when taken regularly and in small amounts.
+Anecdotal evidence suggests that it might be hypotensive as well as elevate mood, while reducing stress and anxiety when taken regularly and in small amounts.

-Nutmeg is an aprhordisiac, and may help in treating sexual disorders by improving sexual function and enhancing the sex drive.
+Nutmeg is an aphrodisiac and may help in treating sexual disorders by improving sexual function and enhancing the sex drive.

 Nutmeg may also be considered a nootropic.
 Some people report being more attuned under its influence.
-Studies have found that while it may cause analysis and language suppression and thought deceleration and disorganization, nutmeg may also strengthen the brain and sharpen the memory.
-Indeed, it is an ingredient in some herbal concentration boosting supplements.
+Studies have found that while it may cause analysis and language suppression and thought deceleration and disorganization, nutmeg may also strengthen the brain and sharpen memory.
+Indeed, it is an ingredient in some herbal concentration-boosting supplements.

 The observed memory-enhancing effect of the spice has been attributed to a variety of properties (individually or in combination) the plant is reported to possess, such as antioxidant, anti-inflammatory, or perhaps procholinergic activity.

 Nutmeg is said to increase menstrual flow and has a history of use as an abortifacient.
 Whether it can induce abortions or not, it goes without saying that you should avoid nutmeg if you’re pregnant or breastfeeding.

 The Psychoactive Effects of Nutmeg

 Nutmeg as a Sleep Spice

 While nutmeg is considered to be a sedative and relaxant, it’s not always easy to fall asleep under its influence.